ashutoshmjain/gita/src/thought.md

 </div>

 `Ganesa` was probably the first to comprehend  this irreversible addition.
 Being the god of sacred texts , he knew the impacts of scribing.
-Not only did the mode of communication change from synchronous to asynchronous, the written word rendered the narrative timeless.
+Not only did the mode of communication change from synchronous (face to face) to asynchronous (read anywhere any time), the written word rendered the narrative timeless.
 It enabled humans send the information to the future - a divine gift thus far limited to gods - ability to traverse the continuum !